 In December 2018, the BCBS issued its consolidated Pillar 3 disclosure requirements, Pillar 3 disclosure requirements - updated framework.
-The finalized requirements incorporated revisions and additions to the Pillar 3 framework arising from the finalization of the Basel III reforms in December 2017, such as additional disclosure requirements comparing RWA as determined by banks' internal models against results based on the Standardized Approach, and new disclosure requirements on operational risk.
+The finalized requirements incorporated revisions and additions to the Pillar 3 framework arising from the finalization of the Basel III reforms in December 2017, such as additional disclosure requirements comparing RWA as determined by banks' internal models against results based on the Standardized Approach (SA), and new disclosure requirements on operational risk.
 On January 31, 2022, OSFI finalized its revised Pillar 3 guideline with an implementation date requirement of April 30, 2023.
-Our Pillar 3 disclosures for Q2 2023 reflect the finalized OSFI disclosure guideline requirements.
+Beginning Q2 2023, our Pillar 3 disclosures reflect the finalized OSFI disclosure guideline requirements.
 On November 11, 2021, BCBS finalized revisions to its market risk disclosures.
 On April 28, 2023, OSFI released for consultation a revised Pillar 3 guideline incorporating market risk and credit valuation adjustment risk (CVA) disclosure requirements.
 We will incorporate these updated disclosure requirements once finalized.

-To address the economic disruption caused by the COVID-19 pandemic in Q2 2020, OSFI announced a series of regulatory capital modifications as described in the Capital management section of our 2020 Annual report and further updated as described in the Capital Management section of our 2021 and 2022 Annual Reports and Q2 2023 Report to Shareholders.
+To address the economic disruption caused by the COVID-19 pandemic in Q2 2020, OSFI announced a series of regulatory capital modifications as described in the Capital management section of our 2020 Annual report and further updated as described in the Capital Management section of our 2021 and 2022 Annual Reports and Q3 2023 Report to Shareholders.
 Announced changes included the reduction of the domestic stability buffer to 1% of total RWA while also providing transitional expected credit loss (ECL) modifications over 3 years and risk-weight exclusions for certain exposures.
-Our reported figures reflect this guidance and further updated guidance from OSFI including the raising of the domestic stability buffer to 2.5% effective October 31, 2021, as fully described in our Capital management section of our 2022 Annual Report and as updated in the Capital management section of our Q2 2023 Report to Shareholders.
+Our reported figures reflect this guidance and further updated guidance from OSFI including the raising of the domestic stability buffer to 2.5% effective October 31, 2021, as fully described in our Capital management section of our 2022 Annual Report and as updated in the Capital management section of our Q3 2023 Report to Shareholders.
 As announced by OSFI on December 8, 2022, effective February 1, 2023, the domestic stability buffer requirement increased to 3.0% of RWA.
+On June 20, 2023, OSFI announced a further increase to the domestic stability buffer of 50bps to 3.5% of RWA effective November 1, 2023.

 On February 1, 2023 (Q2 2023), we adopted OSFI's revised capital and disclosure guidelines incorporating and implementing OSFI's first phase of the adoption of the final BCBS Basel III reforms.
 The second phase of OSFI's implementation relating to the revised CVA and market risk chapters of the CAR guideline will be effective for us in Q1 2024.
-The revised CAR guidelines implemented in the current quarter included the following notable changes:
+The revised CAR guidelines implemented in the beginning of Q2 2023 included the following notable changes:

-- For IRB portfolios, elimination of a 6% regulatory scaling factor applied to RWA generated by internal models and introduction of prescribed supervisory parameters applicable to certain asset classes within our wholesale portfolio. - Adoption of a new Operational risk Standardized Approach framework based on a bank's 3 years of average income and 10 years of historical losses. - Adoption of a new Standardized Approach framework enhancing risk sensitivity - Prescribed revisions to the current regulatory capital floor from 70% to 65% requiring a transition to a new regulatory capital floor of 72.5% of RWA under the SA by 2026.
+- For IRB portfolios, elimination of a 6% regulatory scaling factor applied to RWA generated by internal models and introduction of prescribed supervisory parameters applicable to certain asset classes within our wholesale portfolio. - Adoption of a new Operational risk Standardized Approach framework based on a bank's 3 years of average income and 10 years of historical losses. - Adoption of a new Standardized Approach framework enhancing risk sensitivity - Prescribed revisions to the existing regulatory capital floor from 70% to 65% requiring a transition to a new regulatory capital floor of 72.5% of RWA under the SA by 2026.
 This new regulatory floor will be transitioned over three years, reflecting a regulatory capital floor requirement of 67.5%, 70% and 72.5% in, fiscal 2024, 2025 and 2026, respectively.